Surrey Eagles: Surrey

 In 1991, the New Westminster Royals relocated to Surrey, British Columbia.
 The Eagles did not make it past the quarterfinals in the playoffs for the first four seasons in South Surrey.
 In 1997, their fifth season, the Eagles finished with a record of 47–7–6 for 100 points and won the BCHL championship by defeating the Vernon Vipers in the Subway Cup.
 The Eagles beat the Rocky Mountain Junior Hockey League champions Cranbrook Colts and the Fort McMurray Oil Barons of the Alberta Junior Hockey League to earn a berth in the Royal Bank Cup.
 In the tournament, held in Summerside, Prince Edward Island, the Eagles went 3–1 in the round-robin and beat the Kanata Valley Lasers 4–2 in the semifinal before losing to the host Summerside Western Capitals 4–3 in the championship game.

 In the following 1997–98 season, the South Surrey Eagles won the Royal Bank Cup with the tournament held in Nanaimo, British Columbia, defeating the Weyburn Red Wings 4–1 in the final.

-The Eagles' following seasons also were successful, losing the league title to eventual Royal Bank Cup winner Vernon Vipers in 1999, then twice losing in the league semifinal, and winning the league title in 2005 over the Vernon Vipers four games to one.
-In the 2005 Doyle Cup series, they lost to Camrose Kodiaks four games to one.
+The Eagles' following seasons not as were successful, losing the Coastal Conference finals to the Chilliwack Chiefs in 7 games in 1999.
+They led that series 3-1 and lost game 7 in overtime.
+They then missed the playoffs the next season(1999/2000).
+The following season 2000-2001 they lost in the 2nd round to the Victoria Salsa.
+In the 2001/2002 season they lost in the coastal conference semi-finals 3-0 to the Chilliwack Chiefs.
+The next season 02/03 they saw more success but ended up losing in the Coastal Conference finals to the Chilliwack Chiefs.
+They returned to the Conference finals again in 03/04 but were defeated by the Nanaimo Clippers.
+The Eagles won the league title in 2005 over the Vernon Vipers four games to one.
+In the 2005 Doyle Cup series, they lost to the Camrose Kodiaks four games to one.